LGiki/bark-tray/README.md

 | barkBaseUrl | string  | URL of Bark server, e.g. `https://api.day.app`.              |
 | key         | string  | Key of the device.<br />Suppose the URL displayed on the Bark App homepage is: `https://api.day.app/abcdefghijklmnopqrstuv/example`, then `abcdefghijklmnopqrstuv` is the key of your device. |
 | isDefault   | boolean | Whether the current device is the default device.<br />If there are multiple default devices, the first default device in the devices array will be the default device. |

+# Build

+This program uses [systray](https://github.com/getlantern/systray), which has some requirements for compiling on different platforms, you can [click here](https://github.com/getlantern/systray#platform-notes) to see the detailed requirements.

 # License